JaeyoungLee-UoA/PIs-for-RL-Problems-in-CTS/README.md

       * DPI: **``Main('DPI', 'Bin', 'B-bang', [20, 20], 50)``**
       * IPI: **``Main('IPI', 'Bin', 'B-bang', [20, 21], 50)``**

     The bold cases are required to run in order to draw the figures in the manuscript.
-Once running the code, the data is stored in the subfolder ``.\data\``.
+Once code has run, the data will be stored in the subfolder ``.\data\``.

 3. To draw Fig. 1 in the manuscript from the data obtained in the 2nd step above, run the following commands.